LawrenceFull/FedATH/README.md

-# The implemention of FedATH
+# The implemention of paper's idea.